Ring-necked parakeet

 Ynghylch

 A medium-sized, green parakeet, the ring-necked parakeet is the UK's only naturalised parrot and the most northerly breeding parrot in the world. ring-necked parakeets are originally from Africa and southern Asia and were kept as pets in the UK.
-They escaped into the wild, however, and have become naturalised in the south-east especially, aided by warmer winters.
+They escaped into the wild, however, and have become naturalised, aided by warmer winters.
 They nest in holes in trees in gardens and parkland, and are often found in noisy, roosting flocks of hundreds of birds.
 They eat nuts, seeds, berries and fruits.

 Sut i'w hadnabod

-The ring-necked parakeet is an unmistakable green parrot, although other species of parrot do escape sometimes.
+The ring-necked parakeet is an unmistakable green parrot, although other species of parrot do escape and even nest sometimes.
 It has a very long, narrow tail and a bright red bill.
 Males have a black throat and a thin black and pink collar.

 Dosbarthiad